Hi, I'm Dr. Kim 👋

 I'm a Hong Kong-based Clinical Psychologist, passionate about creating a prevention before cure approach to health and decreasing the stigma around mental health through advocacy and talk therapy

-Dr. Kimberley Carder is a registered member of the American Psychology Association.
-She received both her Doctorate and Master degree in Clinical Psychology at Alliant International University.
-She obtained her Bachelor degree in Psychology at the University of Southern California.
-During her studies she cultivated a deep commitment to mental health, mood disorders and the mind-body connection.
-Her dissertation work examined the experience of sensory deprivation tanks.
+I am a registered member of the American Psychology Association and Hong Kong Medical Association.
+I received both my Doctorate and Master degree in Clinical Psychology at Alliant International University (AIU).
+She obtained her Bachelor degree in Psychology at the University of Southern California (USC).
+Deeply interested in the mind-body connection, my dissertation studied the experience of sensory deprivation tanks.

-She has established her professional reputation in special education, private practice and NGO’s in Hong Kong.
-Across the developmental timeline from children to adults, she works with patients and their families as a compassionate and caring psychologist.
-She works with people experiencing adjustment, Depression, Anxiety and stress-based disorders.
+I have worked in Special Needs Education (SEN), private practice and NGO’s in Hong Kong.
+Working across the developmental timeline from children to adults, I works with patients and their families as a compassionate, caring, child-centred psychologist.

 I believe every child deserves the opportunity to thrive emotionally, as once this happens, everything else seems to 'magically' fall into place.
 A lot of the time people come to therapy as there is problematic behaviour at play, when we start to understand behaviour as communication - especially with young people, we can start to find different ways to communicate unmet needs.
 I have found that 6-8 week therapy cycles are truly transformative for young people, planting seeds of self-awareness and care that last for years.